H-M-H/Weylus/Readme.md

 This allows your user to synthesize input events system-wide, even when another user is logged in.
 Therefore, untrusted users should not be added to the uinput group.

+#### Hardware Acceleration
+On Linux Weylus supports hardware accelerated video encoding through the Video Acceleration API (VAAPI) or Nvidia's NVENC.
+By default hardware acceleration is disabled as quality and stability of the hardware encoded video stream varies widely among different hardware and sufficient quality can not be guaranteed.
+If VAAPI is used it is possible to select a specific driver by setting the environment variable `LIBVA_DRIVER_NAME`.
+You can find possible values with the command `ls /usr/lib/dri/ | sed -n 's/^\(\S*\)_drv_video.so$/\1/p'`.
+Additionally you can specify the VAAPI device to use by setting `WEYLUS_VAAPI_DEVICE`; by default devices can be found in `/dev/dri`.
+Note that you may need to install the driver(s) first.

+Nvidias NVENC is very fast but delivers a video stream of noticeably lower quality (at least on my GeForce GTX 1050 Mobile GPU) but more recent GPUs should provide higher quality.
+For this to work nvidia drivers need to be installed.

 #### Weylus as Second Screen
 On Linux Weylus can be used to turn your tablet into a second screen if your hardware supports it.